Benefits of noni

 One study evaluated the effect of noni juice for a month in smokers (they smoked more than a pack of cigarettes) with cholesterol.
 It concluded that the noni juice supplement decreased cholesterol and triglycerides by 18% compared to the control group, which did not change their blood parameters.
 Therefore, noni can be a good supplement for those who should reduce cholesterol, when taken continuously.

-It also contains beta-sitosterol, a plant component also present in chia seeds, fennel, amaranth or Goji, which helps reduce cholesterol consumed regularly.
+It also contains beta-sitosterol, a plant component also present in chia seeds, fennel, amaranth or Goji, which helps reduce cholesterol when consumed regularly.

 Analgesic properties of noni